Examinations will be held remotely. Students should check Moodle for the details of their exams

 Online drop-in Zoom room

-We are operating regular online drop-in sessions at 11am and 5pm Monday to Saturday.
+We are operating regular online drop-in sessions Monday to Friday.
 Please feel free to join with any questions or concerns you may have.
-You can access the link to our Library Zoom room at the top of our Moodle page.
+You can access the link to our Library Zoom room at the top of the Library Moodle page.

 We are also very happy to arrange a specific time that will suit you personally to discuss any areas of concern you may have.
 This might include accessing eBooks, online resources and articles, guidance in referencing or academic writing or any other question you may have in relation to your research or studies that you feel the Library may be able to help you with.